-On 13th October 2015, Richard Bacon MP (South Norfolk) introduced a No-Fault Divorce Bill to the House of Commons, providing for divorces without either party having to satisfy the court of any facts other than the irretrievable breakdown of the marriage.
+On 13th October 2015, Richard Bacon MP (South Norfolk) introduced a No Fault Divorces Bill to the House of Commons, providing for divorces without either party having to satisfy the court of any facts other than the irretrievable breakdown of the marriage.
 Although it did receive its first reading, any further (or future) progress of the Bill was ended by the closing of the 2015-16 session of Parliament.

 At Fraser Dawbarns, our specialist family law team has considerable experience in divorce cases, and we understand what an upsetting, emotional and stressful time it can be.
 That’s why we go to great lengths to minimise litigation and ensure you go through the process with the minimum of acrimony.
 And when it comes to deciding who ‘takes the blame’ (and what for) we always work sensitively and compassionately.
 As for Mrs Owens, you should note this is a very unusual case and that very few divorces are defended – and even fewer are successfully defended.
 If you do consider defending a divorce petition based on this case, you should consult a family lawyer first.

 To find out how we can help you through this difficult time, contact us on 01553 666600 or email firstname.lastname@example.org